LEXUGE/nixos/README.md

 - [Jollheef - localhost](https://github.com/jollheef/localhost).
 It inspired me
 the general structure of the config and how to use home-manager.
 - [Ninlives - nixos-config](https://github.com/Ninlives/nixos-config).
 It
-  inspired me to implement the switchable transparent proxy function based on `nesting`.
+  inspired me to implement the transparent proxy functionality.